 - Date range to evaluate safety performance data.

-This chart simply tabulates the total number of days issues were open in each risk assessment level category, and divides each number by the total number of safety issues in each category.
-For example, if “acceptable” issues were open for a total of 400 days and there are 100 acceptable issues, then the average closure date is 4 days.
+This chart simply tabulates the total number of days issues were open in each risk assessment level category and divides each number by the total number of safety issues in each category.
+For example, if “acceptable” issues were open for a total of 400 days and there were 100 acceptable issues, then the average closure date is 4 days.

 This chart is automatically created with a professional, commercially available aviation SMS database, but can be created manually so long as the number of days each issue is open is being tracked.
 With an SMS database, there will be less work for safety managers as important, mile-stone dates are managed by the system and require no additional interaction from the safety team.

 For safety managers using spreadsheets, the most important dates to capture are the date the safety issue was reported and the date the safety issue's status was changed to "Closed."
 While spreadsheets can drive this performance monitoring chart, your SMS review processes will be more sustainable using an SMS database designed to specifically address SMS documentation requirements.